asteyven/SET08103-base/units/unit01/unit1b.md

 Scrum defines an **Inspect and Adapt** cycle.
 We are constantly *inspecting* how we work, and then *adapting* based on that observation.
 We want to do work, try something, and check how we do.
 We want to fail fast so we can fix our problems quickly - *spot a mistake and fix it straight away*.
 Otherwise you you will pay for the mistake in the future when you have forgotten the details of the error or work done.
 Failure is one of the best teachers.

 Scrum also deals with waste.
-Waste is a concept from lean, and we will look at *Lean Software Development* in [Lecture 4](../lecture04).
+Waste is a concept from lean, and we will look at *Lean Software Development* in [Unit 2b](../unit02/unit2b).
 We will talk more about waste then.

 Finally, work is changed by focusing on the team.
 The job of management in the organisation is to free the team to increase the *flow of work through the system.*  Management need to remove obstructions from the team to improve their effectiveness.
 A standard management approach - adding manpower - has been [shown](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) to increase delivery time on software projects, and likely projects in general.